Sugarmill Woods, Florida

 Sugarmill Woods is an unincorporated, census-designated place (CDP) in southwestern Citrus County, Florida.
 The population was 11,204 at the 2020 census, up from 8,287 at the 2010 census.
 It is part of the Homosassa Springs, Florida Metropolitan Statistical Area.

 History

 The name is derived from the Yulee Sugar Mill Ruins in nearby Homosassa.

-The settlement was platted in 1972, with a concept of six villages: Cypress, Oak, Pinewood, Palm, Orange, and Meadow Run — each with its own village center.
+The settlement was platted in 1972 by community developer Jim Sanders, with a concept of six villages: Cypress, Oak, Pinewood, Palm, Orange, and Meadow Run — each with its own village center.
 24,000 lots were planned.
 The first nine holes of Sugarmill Woods Country Club's golf course, two tennis courts, and a swimming pool were completed in 1975.

-Amenities included golf courses, and swim and tennis complexes.
+In 2023, Scott Yates took over the Sugarmill Woods Country Club golf course to restore it.

 Geography

 Sugarmill Woods is located in southern Citrus County.
 It is bordered to the north by Homosassa Springs and Lecanto, to the south by Hernando County, to the west by US Highways 19/98 (Suncoast Boulevard), and the east by the Suncoast Parkway Extension (SR 589 Tollway) traversing the Withlacoochee State Forest.
 According to the United States Census Bureau, the Sugarmill Woods CDP has a total area of 26.6 mi2, mostly land, with the exception of several retention ponds.